Short Sale vs. Foreclosure: What's the Difference?

 What Constitutes a Foreclosure?

 A foreclosure is a legal process initiated by the lender or bank when a homeowner defaults on their mortgage payments.
-It involves the lender taking ownership of the property and selling it to recover their investment.
+It involves the lender taking ownership of the property and selling it to recover its investment.

 The foreclosure process typically begins with a notice of default, which is a formal notification sent to the homeowner when they have missed multiple mortgage payments.
 The notice of default outlines the amount owed and provides a timeline for the homeowner to address the default.